Small Talk, Big Impact? LLM-based Conversational Agents to Mitigate Passive Fatigue in Conditional Automated Driving: Discussion

-\citet{Lessio2020-xn} propose five conversational agent design archetypes: \textit{Service, Companion, Entertainment, Care,} and \textit{Productivity}.
+\citet{Lessio2020-xn} propose five CA design archetypes: \textit{Service, Companion, Entertainment, Care,} and \textit{Productivity}.
 We compared our three driver archetypes with this framework:

-\begin{itemize} \item \textbf{Safety-First Users → Service \& Productive Archetype}
+\begin{itemize} \item \textbf{Safety-First Users $\rightarrow$ Service \& Productive Archetype}

 Safety-first drivers align most closely with the \textit{Service} archetype, which is designed to provide clear, reliable, and functional support.
-Like service-oriented CAs (e.g., Alexa in its productivity-focused mode), these drivers value task alignment, precision, and transparency over relational or hedonic qualities. \item \textbf{Entertainment-Seekers → Entertainment Archetype}
+Like service-oriented CAs (e.g., Alexa in its productivity focused mode), these drivers value task alignment, precision, and transparency over relational or hedonic qualities. \item \textbf{Entertainment-Seekers $\rightarrow$ Entertainment Archetype}

 Entertainment-driven drivers map directly to the \textit{Entertainment} archetype.
 These CAs emphasise play, humour, and novelty, sustaining engagement by offering stimulation.
-The fit is particularly strong with Nielsen’s finding that perceived enjoyment predicts continued use in this group~\cite{Nielsen2019-fx}. \item \textbf{Social-Connection Oriented Users → Companion Archetype}
+The fit is particularly strong with Nielsen’s finding that perceived enjoyment predicts continued use in this group \cite{Nielsen2019-fx}. \item \textbf{Social-Connection Oriented Users $\rightarrow$ Companion Archetype}

 Socially motivated drivers correspond to the \textit{Companion} archetype.
 Companion CAs, such as Replika\footnote{https://replika.com} or XiaoIce\footnote{https://www.xiaoice.com}, prioritise empathy, memory, and continuity of relationship.
 For these drivers, relational depth is the primary design quality that sustains acceptance and engagement. \end{itemize}